o3de/o3de.org/content/docs/atom-guide/core-systems/shaders/azsl/_index.md

 ---
 linktitle: AZSL and Compiler
 title: Amazon Shader Language and Compiler
-description: Learn about the Amazon Shading Language in the Atom Renderer.
+description: Learn about the Amazon Shader Language in the Atom Renderer.
 weight: 100
 ---

 {{< preview-new >}}

-This section contains technical details about programming in the Amazon Shading Language (AZSL) and compiling with the Amazon Shading Language Compiler (AZSLc).
-In the Atom renderer, shaders are written in AZSL and are compiled by AZSLc.
+This section contains technical details about programming in the Amazon Shader Language (AZSL) and compiling with the Amazon Shader Language Compiler (AZSLc).
+In the Atom Renderer, shaders are written in AZSL and are compiled by AZSLc.

 ## Contents
 | Topic                        | Description |